N01-r0/Hy03-Nav-3P/README.md

 #Update V3.0:

--Changed to new vector hook module instead for easier compatability
+-Changed to new vector hook module instead for easier compatability, please ignore instructions from below, they are for my sanity now

 #Update V2.0: